Feeds:

 spo_98

-So consider this my “see you when I’m 25 and tan” post.
+Consider this my “see you when I’m 25 and tan” post.
 I won’t be giving you my weekly KBisms, to which 90 percent of you can be grateful.
 Enjoy my vacation, gang.

 Do you enjoy your birthday still?